Elias-hub-bash/Project-Multiple-Terraform-Providers/README.md

-Terraform Provider Installation
+    Multiple Terraform Providers

-Terraform relies on plugins called "providers" to interact with remote systems and expand functionality.
-Terraform configurations must declare which providers they require so that Terraform can install and use them.
-This is performed within a Terraform configuration block.
+Due to the plug-in based architecture of Terraform providers, it is easy to install and utilize multiple providers within the same Terraform configuration.
+Along with the already configured AWS provider, we will install both the HTTP and Random providers.

-    1: Install Terraform AWS Provider
+ 1: Install Terraform HTTP provider version
-    2: Verify Terraform and AWS Provider version
+ 2: Configure Terraform HTTP Provider
+ 3: Install Terraform Random provider version
+ 4: Configure Terraform Random Provider
+ 5: Install Terraform Local provider version